 Arawak, also known as Lokono, is an Arawakan language of South America.

-islands like Barbados as well.
-Some indigenous Caribbean tribes who once spoke Arawakan languages, notably the
+Some indigenous Caribbean tribes who once spoke related Arawakan languages, such as the

 Tainos of Haiti and the Bahamas and the

-"Island Caribs" of Dominica, are also frequently referred to as
+"Island Caribs" of Dominica, are also sometimes referred to as

 Arawak Language Arawak language samples and resources.